Leveraging TinEye for PowerPoint

 TinEye is a reverse image search engine, which enables user to let find out the main source of a particular image.
 Isn’t that great?
 Now you can easily find out the main source of a particular image within a moment with TinEye.

-How to find High Res pictures for your Presentation :
+How to Find High-Resolution Images for your Presentation using TinEye?

 Just browse to the homepage of TinEye.
 You will see the upload box and URL box to search out the source of an image.
 This is quite an innovative step in technology.
 Now, the main feature of this TinEye is it will gives you thousands of results of your Search item.
 Which would have many versions consiting of different sizes and resolutions.
 Now the question is How is it relevant in terms of PowerPoint?